pkgeo-org/hydeout/_posts/2018-05-07-PreInstallation.md

     + Please follow the [GitHub how-to](https://services.github.com/on-demand/intro-to-github/create-github-account).
 We will use the GitHub accounts to share the web maps we will build during the workshop.

 + Create a Tilehosting account.
-    + Please go to [Tilehosting.com](https://admin.tilehosting.com/auth/widget?mode=select) to create an account.
-Tilehosting will provide vector basemaps for our web maps.
+    + Please go to [Maptiler.com.com](http://www.maptiler.com/cloud/) to create an account.
+Maptiler will provide vector basemaps for our web maps.

 + In order to install Docker and other software during the workshop, the user needs to have **Administrative level privileges**.
 You will not be able to complete the exercises without administrative privileges.

 + Download and install Node for your operating system.
     + Follow the [Node Download Instructions](https://nodejs.org/en/download/).

 + After Installing Node, please install http-server, which is very simple http server that we’ll run locally for testing and demonstration purposes.
     + Follow [Installation Instructions](https://www.npmjs.com/package/http-server)

 + Install Docker
     + Please download Docker Community Edition for your Operating System.
     + Windows 10 Home Edition is not compatible with Docker Community Edition, you will need to install [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/)
     + If you have difficulty installing Docker, please contact us.

 + Install Docker on MacOS